Online Originals: Greenville, ECU Homecoming Prep

 People are buzzing around making sure that everything is in place.

-All across the board from hotels, restaurants, even ECU merchandise stores are stocking up to accommodate for an increased flow in traffic.
+All across the board from hotels, restaurants, even ECU merchandise stores are stocking up to accommodate increased flow in traffic.

 Greenville will welcome more people than what is typically seen on game day weekends.

-In Uptwon at Winslow’s restaurant, General Manager Don Pittman, says his staff is working hard to make sure everything is in place.
+In Uptown at Winslow’s restaurant, General Manager Don Pittman says his staff is working hard to make sure everything is in place.

 We start building up our inventory levels on our food, and stuff like that and we also build up our alcohol and beer inventory.
 It really helps us with the business flow and helps us increase our sales.said Don Pittman, Winslow’s General Manager.